Shad-Rasi/booktracker/README.md

 - **📊 Reading Progress Tracking:** Log your daily reading stats, visualize your habits with clean charts, and track multiple reading cycles (including re-reads!).
 - **🖨️ PDF Report Export:** Generate and download beautiful PDF statistics of your reading year.
 - **🌍 Multi-Language & Multi-User:** Full English and German UI support out of the box.
+- **🖨️ API:** Access Booktracker-Data via an API to integrate into your smarthome smoothly.

 ---